23f1000965/System_Threat_Forecaster/README.md

 ## How to Run

 1. Clone this repository.
-2. Open the notebook in a Jupyter environment or Kaggle.
+2. Open the notebook in a Python environment or Kaggle.
 3. Run all cells sequentially to reproduce the results.

 ---